-Well, these small printers are very different from a large Office Printer, specifically in the fact that they don’t have an integrated print controller.
+Well, these small printers are very different from large Office Printers, specifically in the fact that they don’t have an integrated print controller.

 What does that mean?
-An Office printer, like the one you have at your Desk or Home is a “smart printer”.
-When a computer, or phone send it a print job, it can intemperate this message and start printing.
+An Office printer, like the one you have at your Desk or Home, is a “smart printer”.
+When a computer or phone sends it a print job, it can intemperate this message and start printing.

 A Kitchen Printer is a “dumb printer”, meaning that it cannot execute a print job by itself, it needs a Print Controller to tell it exactly what to do.

 So what is a Print Controller?
-It is a service that runs on the workstations that interpreted the message and “translate it” into a message the printer can understand in order to print.
+It is a service that runs on the workstations that interpret the message and “translates it” into a message the printer can understand in order to print.

-I know this complicates things and I wish they would have made this system simpler so I made this graphics to help you understand.
+I know this complicates things, and I wish they would have made this system simpler, so I made these graphics to help you understand.

 If we send a Print Job: “Caesar Salad” from the Bar Workstation to the Kitchen Printer, the message (Red Line) first goes to the Print Controller (Dining Room WS1 in this case).

-The Print Controller receives the messages, it “translates it” and then forwards it to the Kitchen Printer.
+The Print Controller receives the messages, “translates them,” and then forwards them to the Kitchen Printer.
 (Blue Line)